 For all these functions, the Task Management function response MUST be returned as detailed in Section 9.6 Task Management Function Response.
-All these functions apply to the referenced tasks regardless of whether they are proper SCSI tasks or tagged iSCSI Task management requests must act on all the commands having a CmdSN lower than the task management CmdSN.
+All these functions apply to the referenced tasks regardless of whether they are proper SCSI tasks or tagged iSCSI Task management requests must act on all the commands having a CmdSN that do not exceed the task management CmdSN.
 If the task management request is marked for immediate delivery, it must be considered immediately for execution, but the operations involved (all or part of them) may be postponed to allow the target to receive all relevant tasks.
-According to [SAM2], for all the tasks covered by the Task Management response (i.e., with CmdSN not higher than the task management command CmdSN), additional responses MUST NOT be delivered to the SCSI layer after the Task Management response.
+According to [SAM2], for all the tasks covered by the Task Management response (i.e., with CmdSN not higher than the task management command CmdSN) but except the Task Management response to a TASK REASSIGN, additional responses MUST NOT be delivered to the SCSI layer after the Task Management response.
 The iSCSI initiator MAY deliver to the SCSI layer all responses received before the Task Management response (i.e., it is a matter of implementation if the SCSI responses, received before the Task Management response but after the task management request was issued, are delivered to the SCSI layer by the iSCSI layer in the initiator).
-The iSCSI target MUST ensure that no responses for the tasks covered by a task management function are delivered to the iSCSI initiator after the Task Management response.
+The iSCSI target MUST ensure that no responses for the tasks covered by a task management function are delivered to the iSCSI initiator after the Task Management response except for a task covered by a TASK REASSIGN.

 For ABORT TASK SET and CLEAR TASK SET, the issuing initiator MUST continue to respond to all valid target transfer tags (received via R2T, Text Response, NOP-In, or SCSI Data-in PDUs) related to the affected task set, even after issuing the task management request.
-The issuing initiator SHOULD however terminate (i.e., by setting the

-F-bit to 1) these response sequences as quickly as possible.
+The issuing initiator SHOULD however terminate (i.e., by setting the F-bit to 1) these response sequences as quickly as possible.
 The target on its part MUST wait for responses on all affected target transfer tags before acting on either of these two task management requests.
 In case all or part of the response sequence is not received (due to digest errors) for a valid TTT, the target MAY treat it as a case of within-command error recovery class (see Section 5.1.4.1 Recovery Within-command) if it is supporting ErrorRecoveryLevel >= 1, or alternatively may drop the connection to complete the requested task set function.